awknode/docker-media-server/README.md

 <code>docker exec -it plex /config/gpu.sh</code>
 (as i do) or you can modify it to your liking.

-This is great for a LAN if you have unlimited data, as all your data is encrypted with wireguard and the wireguard gateway is only accessed by the gateway which only deluge is set to as you'll see in the .yml file (refer to networks: service:wireguard).
+This is great for a LAN, as all your data is encrypted with wireguard and the wireguard gateway is only accessed by the gateway which only deluge is set to as you'll see in the .yml file (refer to networks: service:wireguard).

-You could even route yourself through this traffic, a simple change of configuration with your gateway and networking configurations.
-I'm willing to help if you need it, let me know. (with any part of this setup)

 In short, once this is up and running, just do the following:
 1. Open up your favorite browser